-Termite University is a recurring 2-day training event designed specifically for termite technicians, pest control company owners and managers and other members of Mississippi’s structural pest control industry.
+Termite University is specifically designed to provide training and recertification for termite technicians, pest control company owners and managers and other members of Mississippi’s structural pest control industry.
 (11 training hours)

 - Recertification for wood-destroying insect category

 - Training enhancement for experienced technicians, managers, and owners

 - Training for persons preparing to take structural insect pests licensing or permit exams

 - Termite identification and biology